BearWare/TeamTalk5Setup/Manual/userinterface.md

 - **View User Information**
     - Use this menu item to get extended information about a user, like e.g. username, user type and packet reception.
+If the user is a Facebook user then it's possible open the user's profile page.
+Read section [Facebook Login](@ref fbuseraccount) to learn more about Facebook logins.
 - **Messages**
     - The menu item is for sending user to user text messages.
 A message dialog will pop up on the user's computer when you send